 A language not on this list may be chosen by students who can show its relevance to their degree programs.

 A computer programming language may be used to waive language requirement for emphases that allow it.
-(Programming languages such as C++ and J2EE are acceptable; mark-up languages such as HTML are not.
+(True programming languages are acceptable; mark-up languages such as HTML and Cascading Style Sheets are not.
 The Graduate Committee must approve the particular language being proposed.)

 Graduate students may establish proficiency in a foreign language in one of the following ways:

 - By completing as a graduate student at the University of Minnesota 2 semesters of an undergraduate intermediate-level language course with a B- or better average and no grade lower than a C.